H&D: Pre-debut

 Prior to their debut as a duo, both members had participated as contestants on multiple shows.
 Hangyul had previously debuted as a member of Yama and Hotchicks Entertainment's ballad group IM and in 2017 and 2018, competed in the show The Unit alongside his members.
 The group is considered to be disbanded as they've been inactive since.
 Dohyon previously competed in the show Under Nineteen in 2018 and 2019.

 Later in 2019, both Hangyul and Dohyon competed in Produce X 101, representing MBK Entertainment, alongside fellow MBK trainee Kim Yeongsang.
 In the show's finale, Hangyul and Dohyon placed 7th and 8th respectively, making them part of the show's debut line-up and members of the group X1.
 They promoted with the group until their disbandment on January 6, 2020.

 After X1's disbandment, the two held a fan meeting titled "Happy Day" on February 2, 2020.

 2020: Debut

 On April 21, the duo debuted with their first extended play Soulmate with two title tracks, "Soul" and "Goodnight", both of which they performed during their promotion period.

-On September 2, it was announced that the duo will be making a comeback on September 23 with the special album Umbrella, including the title track of the same name.
+On September 2, it was announced that the duo would make a comeback on September 23 with the special album Umbrella, including the title track of the same name.
 The album includes songs composed by Dohyon.
-This album is their last album before the duo stopped working as both Hangyul and Dohyon are set to debut in Pocketdol Studio's new boy group BAE173.
+This was their last album before the duo disbanded, as both Hangyul and Dohyon then debuted in Pocketdol Studio's boy group BAE173.